• Recipes

 *can be served hot or cold!
 Enjoy!

 Do not overcook the chicken.
 Use a meat thermometer to ensure the proper heating temperature is reached.
-Once it is reached, remove and dice or shred once it has cooled enough to do so.
+Once it is reached, remove and dice or shred it once it has cooled enough to do so.
+To save time, get a pre-cooked rotisserie chicken and shred it for convenience.

 How many calories are in a chicken quinoa bowl?